hqnna/mocha/README.md

 }
 ```

-There is more examples of the format in the `examples` folder.
+There is more examples of the format in the `docs/examples` folder.